Nimrud: Reconstruction of the site

 A renovation program started in July 2017 with the support of UNESCO.
 The first phase included conducting studies of the damage caused to the site, assembling an Iraqi maintenance and rehabilitation team, preservation and archiving of the city's cultural heritage in co-operation with the American Smithsonian Institution.
 Phase 2 was launched in October 2019 with the goal to restore the northern palace.

 As of 2020, archaeologists from the Nimrud Rescue Project have carried out two seasons of work at the site, training native Iraqi archaeologists on protecting heritage and helping preserve the remains.
 Plans for reconstruction and tourism are in the works but will likely not be implemented within the next decade.
 The first major excavation works, launched in mid-October 2022 by an excavation team from the University of Pennsylvania, reported the discovery of a door sill slab with inscriptions in December.

-Security post Islamic State
+Post-ISIL security

 Following the liberation from Islamic State, the security of the ancient city is run by the ethnic Assyrian security force Nineveh Plain Protection Units.